Skylarkkkk/MNIST_Classification/README.md

 python train.py
 ```
 4. **Test**
-3 ways to test this simply model is provided, you can find them and try to play them.
+3 ways to test this simple model is provided, you can find them and try to play them.